crazyscot/tangent-lightroom/README.md

 - Adobe Lightroom Classic.
 (CC 2019 edition tested; it should work all the way back to Lightroom 6).
 - Recent MacOS (tested on 10.14.6) or Windows (10).
-- A Tangent control surface. _This plugin was developed and tested for the Tangent Wave.
+- A Tangent control surface and its driver package. _This plugin was developed and tested for the Tangent Wave.
 However, it works through the Tangent Mapper and includes map files for other panels, which you can customise._

 ## Setup